- Reviewed: 28 January 2021, 10:17 NZDT

 New Zealanders are advised to be security conscious at all times, particularly in public areas.
 We recommend monitoring media reports and local information sources for possible threats to your safety and security.

 There is a high threat of kidnapping against foreigners in Niger, including in the capital Niamey.
 The risk increases substantially outside Niamey, in the north of the country and in border areas.
 Terrorist groups, including Al Qaeda in the Lands of the Islamic Maghreb (AQIM), who are active in Niger have been known to specifically target foreigners.
 In October 2016, an American aid worker was kidnapped in Abalak, central Niger.
-In the past, foreigners have beeen kidnapped from their vehicles, homes and places of work.
+In the past, foreigners have been kidnapped from their vehicles, homes and places of work.

 Crime levels in Niger are high, especially in the capital city of Niamey, and foreigners are frequently targeted.
 Muggings are common in Niamey around the Gawaye Hotel, the National Museum, Kennedy Bridge and the Petit Marché, particularly at night.
 New Zealanders are advised not to walk alone or after dark in these areas.
 Other common types of crime include home invasions, carjackings and theft.

 We advise against the use of public transport in Niger.
 There have been incidents of armed robbery resulting in deaths on buses in Niger.
 Taxis are often under-maintained and dangerous and should be avoided.
 It is recommended that you hire a private car with a driver.
+Lock car doors and keep windows shut at all times.

 Niger frequently experiences protests and demonstrations, usually near government buildings and university campuses, some of which have turned violent in the past.
 New Zealanders are advised to follow any advice issued by the local authorities and avoid all demonstrations, protests and rallies as they have the potential to turn violent with little warning.